Germany Bund

 Starting Opportunities Programme

-In February 2024, the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF) and the Länder agreed on the Starting Opportunity Programme (Startchancen-Programm).
+In Spring 2024, the Federal Education Ministry and the Länder agreed on the Starting Opportunity Programme (Startchancen-Programm).
 The largest education programme in the history of the Federal Republic of Germany to date, it started on 1 August 2024 and will run for ten years.
 The federal and state governments are each providing Euro 1 billion per year in funding.

-With the Starting Opportunities Programme, the federal and state governments are addressing the significant decline in skills development among many pupils.
-It enriches the activities of the Länder in increasing equal opportunities, decoupling educational success from social background, and establishing training maturity and employability.
+With the Starting Opportunity Programme, the federal and state governments are addressing the fact that educational success in Germany still depends heavily on social background.
+The aim is to improve educational and opportunity equality and break the strong link between educational success and social background.
+It complements the activities of the Länder in increasing equal opportunities, decoupling educational success from social background, and establishing training maturity and employability.

-The programme will be scientifically monitored and evaluated.
+The programme also aims to initiate systemic changes in the education system.
+It will be scientifically monitored and evaluated.

 2023